singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 Based on Little's Law, there's a relationship among WIP, Throughput, and Cycle Time.
 Throughput and Cycle Time are lagging indicators and WIP is a leading indicator.
 Remember that Little's Law can be used to calculate one of the metrics based on the other two, for historical data, BUT it should not be used to forecast the future.

+Here are the definitions for these equations’ parameters:

+Lead time: The time between the initiation and delivery of a work item.
+Cycle time: The time between two successive deliveries
+Throughput: The rate at which items are passing through the system.
+WIP: The number of work items in the system.
+Work that has been started, but not yet completed

+This is the main theorem in the Queuing Theory, which is also known as Little’s Law (It was described by John Little in 1961):
+The average number of work items in a stable system is equal to their average completion rate, multiplied by their average time in the system.

+On lead time vs cycle time: https://kanbantool.com/kanban-cycle-time-vs-lead-time

 **Element Inspection Event**

 The most important elements inspected in each Scrum event are: